-Unfortunately the roof shells were too heavy for the supporting columns that were already built, so these were demolished and rebuilt.
+Unfortunately, the roof shells were too heavy for the supporting columns that were already built, so these were demolished and rebuilt.
 These and several other setbacks led to delays and increasing cost overruns.
 Utzon now faced a hostile press and a government reluctant to continue the project.
 Politician Robert Askin exploited the public’s fears about the project’s escalating costs.
-After he was elected premier of New South Wales in 1965, Askin attempted to force Utzon reduce costs by withholding payments.
+After he was elected premier of New South Wales in 1965, Askin attempted to force Utzon to reduce costs by withholding payments.
 In 1966 Utzon resigned and returned to his native Denmark.
 He never even returned to see his masterpiece completed.

 Funds were largely provided by a ‘Opera House Lottery’.
-Since public fund raising campaigns failed to produce sufficient funding, the lottery was created as an alternative source of funds in 1958, before construction had started.
+Since public fund-raising campaigns failed to produce sufficient funding, the lottery was created as an alternative source of funds in 1958, before construction had started.
 The lottery was prolonged as long as construction lasted.